openrails/openrails/Source/Documentation/Manual/options.rst

 .. image:: images/options-raildriver.png

-Use this tab to and to calibrate the 6 analog controls and assign operations to the 44 switches on your RailDriver device.
+Use this tab to calibrate the 6 analog controls and assign operations to the 44 switches on your RailDriver device.

 Calibrating RailDriver Levers
 -----------------------------
 RailDriver uses analog inputs that appear to vary from unit to unit.
-In theory the value range of each lever is 0-255 but, in practice, the actual range can be much narrower.
+In theory the range of each lever is 0-255 but, in practice, the actual range can be much narrower.
-Fpr this reason Open Rails uses a calibration routine to adjust to the actual range of each lever.
+For this reason Open Rails uses a calibration routine to adjust to the actual range of each lever.

 You will need to calibrate the RailDriver, even if you’ve previously calibrated your RailDriver in other software.
 However, you will only need to perform a full calibration once as Open Rails will use that calibration from then on.